Sentry Data Systems Launches RVS™ to Help Safety Net Providers Manage Patient Referrals

 RVS helps streamline care between the inpatient and outpatient settings by electronically linking referrals for patients at a covered entity to the referred physicians while documenting that the responsibility and ongoing care of the patient remains with the safety net provider.
 The patient data can be added or integrated into the safety net providers' electronic medical record system making it easy to provide audit documentation required by the Health Resources and Services Administration (HRSA) to maintain 340B utilization compliance.

-RVS serves as the virtual nexus between covered entitles and referring physicians, offering control over referral verifications and reporting verified prescriptions via a simple and intuitive dashboard.
+RVS serves as the virtual nexus between covered entities and referring physicians, offering control over referral verifications and reporting verified prescriptions via a simple and intuitive dashboard.
 The solution delivers the transparency needed to create a more complete patient drug treatment picture designed to improve patient care through better communication, more accurate medication reconciliation (med rec), surveillance and collaborative treatment plans.

 "There's never been a more important time for our customers to provide safe, efficient and integrated care for their ever-increasing COVID-19 pandemic, underserved patient population," continues Leonardi.
 "In the past, the referral management process has been fragmented – and it's the patients who ultimately suffer."